+352 2456-1

 Followed by departure to Taormina, a wonderful town at the foot of Etna with a splendid view of the whole bay.
 Free time to visit the town and do some shopping.
 Don’t forget to visit the famous Greco-Roman theatre!
 Return via Messina.

-• You leave in the morning towards Milazzo to take the boat to Lipari, visit the island, then continue on to Vulcano, one of the most interesting islands on the Aeolian archipelago.
+• You'll leave in the morning towards Milazzo to take the boat to Lipari, visit the island, then continue on to Vulcano, one of the most interesting islands on the Aeolian archipelago.
 Visit to archaeological sites and bathing on the black beach.

 The Aeolian Islands (or Lipari) are located off the north-east coast of Sicily.
 Their name comes from Aeolus, the god of wind.
 Seven of the islands are inhabited: Vulcano, Lipari, Salina, Filicudi, Alicudi, Panarea and Stromboli.